Nicol Paone

-Nicol Paone (born March 11, 1971) is an American comedian, director, writer, and actress.
-She is bisexual.
+Nicol Paone is an American comedian, director, writer, and actress.

 Background

 Nicol Paone is an alumna of the Groundlings Sunday Company.
-In addition to performing on The Big Gay Sketch Show, she has been on Punk'd, performed in many sketches for Funny or Die, and had a role in the 2009 film Funny People.
+In addition to performing on The Big Gay Sketch Show, she has been on Punk'd, Funny or Die, and had a role in the 2009 film Funny People as George's sister.
 Paone is also a member of the sketch comedy troupe The Deviants.

 Paone wrote and directed the 2020 comedy film Friendsgiving.
+She directed the 2023 film The Kill Room.